 After exploring Bergamo, I took a train to Lecco.
 The train from Bergamo to Lecco takes 40 minutes and costs approximately 5 euros.

-If you visit Bergamo as a day trip from Milan, the journey will take around 1 hour.
+If you visit Bergamo on a day trip from Milan, the journey will take around 1 hour.
 This ticket will cost around 7 euros.

-One of the easiest cities to access Lake Como from Milan has to be Lecco, making Lecco is a great way to experience Italy’s great lake.
-It’s not the best-loved or most well-known spot but it’s truly stunning and a great choice for those on a tight schedule.
+One of the most accessible cities to access Lake Como from Milan has to be Lecco, making Lecco a great way to experience Italy’s great lake.
+It’s not the best-loved or most well-known spot, but it’s truly stunning and an excellent choice for those on a tight schedule.

-There are two key things to do once you arrive in Lecco; a boat on the lake and the cable car.
-You may choose one or both depending on the weather (ie, choppy waters or bad visibility on the cable car) and how much time you have to spare.
+Once you arrive in Lecco, there are two key things to do: a boat on the lake and a cable car.
+You may choose one or both depending on the weather (i.e., choppy waters or lousy visibility on the cable car) and how much time you have to spare.

 Boat rides from Lecco will be the first-choice activity for many.
-How better explore the lake than setting sail on it?
+How better to explore the lake than to set sail on it?
 You can choose a public or private boat tour, with the latter being the most expensive option.
-A popular public boat route (which is also available in the off-season) would be Lecco- Bellagio, Bellagio Lecco which is around 8.30 euro each way.
+A popular public boat route (which is also available in the off-season) would be Lecco- Bellagio, Bellagio Lecco, which is around 8.30 euro each way.

 For more information on boat rides from Lecco, please see the official tourism board for Lake Como.
-This site has full information on boat routes, schedules and prices. https://lakecomotravel.com/boat-tours-ferry-lake-como/
+This site has complete information on boat routes, schedules and prices. https://lakecomotravel.com/boat-tours-ferry-lake-como/

 The Piani d’Erna cable car: